 - Payment Gateways to process financial transactions

-- A virtual PA service – Pink Spaghetti – to enable me to mail you and send newsletters and blogs
+- A virtual PA service to enable me to manage my business affairs

 These providers may have access to limited personal data so they can perform their functions on my behalf but may not use that data for any other purpose.